How to know where your profit is truly coming from

 The point of this article is to give you tools to set the right business strategy

 In this article, we’ll show you how to find the areas that produce the most profit.
-It’s not easy, but in doing so you will learn a few things.
-You’ll be able to see what you should be doing more of and what activities you should stop doing.
+It’s not easy, but in doing so you will learn a few things--you’ll be able to see what you should be doing more of and what activities you should stop doing.

 When you finish, you'll have a very clear picture of how to move your business forward.
 You will have access to the data that will ultimately dictate the course for your strategic plan ahead.
 You will no longer be guessing what works.
 You’ll have a clear understanding and know with certainty where to put your time and energy.